GShank12345/summarizeai-pdf/README.md

 crypto-js -  for encrypting the OpenAI and hugging face model keys, Lambda dependencies: ask-sdk-core, ask-sdk-model

+### Installing

+The application is deployed in AWS Amplify link
-Executing program - Rune the url in amplify - https://main.d1fcx4ofg237er.amplifyapp.com/
+Run the url in amplify - https://main.d1fcx4ofg237er.amplifyapp.com/

+Modifications
+Include environment variables for the Lambda function for the OpenAI key.
+API Function Call - Generate API trigger for the Lambda function and include it in your Javascript application to include the 'https' url to fetch.